 Here are some project ideas:

-Finally, we come to the number one thing you can start doing today: reflect on the code you have written.
 I cannot overemphasize how powerful this practice is; it will transform your experience of learning JavaScript.
-In fact, this is how The Great Sync began.
-I reviewed my knowledge repeatedly and incorporated it into a mental model that I constantly updated and improved.
+In fact, this is how The Great Sync began— a visual JavaScript learning resource for using imagined environments.
+I review my knowledge repeatedly and incorporate it into a mental model that I constantly update, improve and build-upon.

 Most people, after finishing an exercise, project, or course chapter, simply move on to the next item on their list.
 Maybe they take some notes or save code snippets somewhere.
 However, very few actually go back and review what they learned or did in the days or weeks prior.